 - Perth Mint (Australia) – Famous for 2 oz, 5 oz, 10 oz, and 1 kg Silver Kookaburras, Koalas, and Lunar Series coins.

-- U.S. Mint – The 5 oz America the Beautiful (ATB) Silver Coins, featuring National Park designs was issued from 2010 until 2021.
-These bullion coins are widely available in the secondary market and are sought after by collectors.
+- U.S. Mint – The 5 oz America the Beautiful (ATB) Silver Coins were issued from 2010 until 2021 and feature National Park designs.
+These bullion coins are sought after by collectors and are widely available in the secondary market.

-- Royal Mint (UK) – Produces 10 oz and 1 kg Silver Britannia Coins, known for their security features.
+- Royal Mint (UK) – Produces 10 oz and 1 kilo Britannia Silver Coins, known for their advanced security features.

 - Armenian Mint – Produced by Geiger-Edelemetalle, the Noah’s Ark Silver Coin series includes 1 kilogram and 5 kilo denominations.